Back to Table of Contents

 lost forever in the fiery depths

 of Hell.
-Do you understand
+Do you understand, she asked me.

 I do, I said.
 And then she prayed for me